Luis Carlos Tovar

 Présentation du projet "My father’s garden (Proof of life)"

 The starting point for Luis Carlos Tovar’s work is a photograph, but, paradoxically, one that he has never seen.
-It is the “proof of life” of his father, taken hostage by the FARC in Columbia.
+It is the “proof of life” of his father, taken hostage by the FARC in Colombia.
 Tovar has other traces to fill his father’s silences – the titles of the books he read in the jungle, the turquoise butterflies he kept between the books’ pages, and the Amazon landscapes he tries to recreate in his garden.
 These enable him to imagine his father’s pain, but never to fully understand it.

 The day he was stripped of his freedom, my father held me in his arms.
-He says that during his kidnapping, nineteen guerrillas attempted to indoctrinate him by means of three books: Karl Marx’s Capital, The Bolivian Diary of Ernesto Che Guevaraand Chernyshevsky’s What Is To Be Done?
+He says that during his kidnapping, nineteen guerrillas attempted to indoctrinate him by means of three books: Karl Marx’s Capital, The Bolivian Diary of Ernesto Che Guevaraand Lenin’s What Is To Be Done?
 My father’s salvation was laughter and the bold statement that, if he were to die, he would do so with the satisfaction of having lived a full life.

 A while later, having read the indoctrinating books, my father tried to strike up a dialogue.
 This initiative revealed that none of the guerrillas guarding him could read.